-During the Year, we obtained training materials from the Independent Commission Against Corruption ("ICAC") on various business ethics topics such as anti-corruption and whistleblowing.
-We encouraged our directors and staff to read to enhance their awareness.
-Looking forward, the Group plans to invite representatives from the ICAC to conduct regular trainings for our employees to raise awareness and promote best practices to prevent unintentional breaches of laws.
+During the Year, the Group acquired training materials from the Independent Commission Against Corruption ("ICAC") covering various business ethics topics, including anti-corruption and whistleblowing.
+Directors and staff were encouraged to review these materials to enhance their awareness of ethical practices.
+Looking ahead, the Group intends to invite ICAC representatives to conduct training sessions for employees, aiming to raise awareness and promote best practices to prevent unintentional breaches of laws.

-Throughout the Year, there were no reported cases of non-compliance with regard to bribery, extortion, fraud and money laundering in our business operations nor any concluded legal cases regarding corrupt practices brought against the Group or our employees.
+There were no reported cases of non-compliance relating to bribery, extortion, fraud, or money laundering within the Group's operations, nor were there any concluded legal cases regarding corrupt practices involving the Group or its employees during the reporting period.